What if you could be vaccinated against all types of the flu forever?

 Efforts to boost immunity to targets on the stalk of the flu virus gained urgency after the 2009 H1N1 “swine flu” pandemic.

-The 2009 strain was very different from those that had come before.
+The 2009 strain was from those that had come before.
 To attack it, human immune systems dug deep to find a bit of the virus that they’d seen before.
 They unleashed antibodies that went after those familiar targets on the virus’ stalk.

 The response, though unusual, seemed to be quite effective: The new strain was nearly eradicated.
 It’s not clear that the specifics of the human immune response can take credit for its destruction, but the event certainly got researchers’ attention.